 About this blog

 So, why do I blog?
+I love taking photographs.
+I wish I could nature journal, but taking photos seems to be my default activity.
 I use my photos as context for my outdoor adventures and experiences.
 While my primary interest has always been birds, over the years I've branched out to anything that moves or grows in the wild.
-There is something very satisfying about seeing a new living thing and then trying to identify it.
-In deep summer when the birds are quiet and hidden in the leaves, dragonflies, butterflies and wildflowers become my focus.
-When I take a trip there would be no way to remember the details if I didn't blog about it.
-The same is true for getting out on any ordinary weekend morning.
+There is something very satisfying about seeing a living thing and then trying to identify it.
+In deep summer when the birds are quiet and hidden in the leaves, my attention turns to dragonflies, butterflies and wildflowers.
+When I travel there would be no way for me to remember the details of my trip if I didn't write about it.
+The same is true for enjoying an ordinary daily outing.

-Many of my blog entries also have a significant amount of narrative - in spite of my belief that when others look at blogs they are really only interested in seeing the photos.
-I also use my blog to practice my writing.
-This is an idea I got from another blogging friend who is a real writer and has published her research and other articles.
-I've read a lot of my friend's writing and she is such a readable writer.
-For my work I read medical documentation and medical research (definitely not readable writing).
-The kind of writing I do at work is in the form of medical documentation, as in progress notes, office visit notes, procedure notes, etc. I can say with certainty that this is the kind of writing that would choke a horse.
-It's a pleasure to write words and pieces that are so different from that drudge.
-I have never published anything - may one day have the opportunity - and I know my writing has improved thanks to having this blog.
+Many of my blog entries also have a significant amount of narrative.
+This is despite my belief that when others, especially birders or other naturalists, view blogs they are really only interested in seeing the photos.
+I use my blog to practice my writing and got this idea from another blogging friend who is a real writer and has published her research and other articles.
+I've read a lot of my friend's writing and she is a very readable writer.
+I'm retired now, but when I was working I read things like medical documentation and medical research.
+Important for sure, but definitely not what one considers readable.
+This was also the kind of writing my work required of me.
+I can say with certainty that this is the kind of writing would choke a horse.
+It takes a lot of practice to develop a writing style and it's a pleasure to write words, sentences and paragraphs that form pieces that are much different.
+My writing has improved thanks to having this blog although stylistically it still needs practice.
 So, while I believe that others are mostly interested in only the photos, the writing is for me.
-If others also happen to read it, that's fine too.
+If others also happen to read it, and like it, that's good too.

 No comments: